 PhD applications are accepted throughout the year.
 You may apply online.

-- A Masters Degree in Education - with an average of 70%.
+- An appropriate Masters Degree - with an average of 70%.

 - A pre-proposal - carefully outlining a question an applicant proposes to answer including how s/he proposes to answer the question.